juniperonline/markdown_syntax_test/test_article.md

 alert( sum(1, 2) ); // 3
 ```
-As you can see, (a, b) => a + b means a function that accepts two arguments named a and b.
-Upon the execution, it evaluates the expression a + b and returns the result.
+As you can see, (a, b) => a + b is a function that accepts two arguments named a and b.
+Upon their execution, it evaluates the expression a + b and returns the result.

+//means->is, the->their

 #### No parameters

-If there are no parameters, parentheses will be empty (but they should be present):
+If there are no parameters, parentheses will be empty (but they should always be present):

 ```javascript
 let sayHi = () => alert("Hello!");